-Each 5 mL of bright orange-red liquid with a distinctive strawberry aroma contains the equivalent of 250 mg valproic acid, as the sodium salt.
-Non-medicinal ingredients: artificial strawberry flavor, FD&C Red No. 40, glycerin, methylparaben, propylparaben, purified water, sodium hydroxide, sorbitol, and sucrose.
+Each 5 mL of bright orange-red liquid with a distinctive strawberry aroma contains the equivalent of 250 mg of valproic acid, as the sodium salt.
+Non-medicinal ingredients: artificial strawberry flavour, FD&C Red No. 40, glycerin, methylparaben, propylparaben, purified water, sodium hydroxide, sorbitol, and sucrose.

 How should I use this medication?

 The recommended dose of valproic acid is based on body weight.
 The dose of medication is usually started at a low level (15 mg per kg of body weight per day) to minimize side effects, and increased gradually until seizures are controlled with a minimum of side effects.
 The maximum recommended dose is 60 mg per kg of body weight per day.

 The capsules should be swallowed whole.
 Do not chew or puncture the capsules.
 Use an oral syringe to measure each dose of the liquid, as it gives a more accurate measurement than household teaspoons.
 Valproic acid may be taken with food or on an empty stomach, however taking this medication with food may help to reduce stomach upset.